2023 Solar Incentives Guide for South Farmingdale, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Rebates, or cash back after a purchase, are usually applied before any solar tax credits are calculated.
-These rebates might be offered by your local utility company, by your county or by your state.
+- Rebates: Rebates, or partial refunds after a purchase, are typically given before any solar tax credits are calculated.
+These rebates might be given by your local utility company, by your county or by your state.

 Federal Solar Incentives

 Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
 The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.

 The ITC initially applied to 30% of the total cost of solar panel installation, although that number has fluctuated slightly over the years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
 The total installation cost includes the panels themselves as well as the cost of accessories, labor and equipment.
 There is no maximum claim amount.
 The ITC applies to solar panels installed after January 1, 2006 on your primary or secondary residence.
 The residence must be in the United States and owned by you.

 To better understand how the ITC might apply to your situation, call your local South Farmingdale solar panel installation expert and ask for more information.